 At USC Viterbi, we endeavor to engineer a better world for all humanity.
 This vision goes hand-in-hand with the objectives of the National Academy of Engineering (NAE) and their 14 Grand Challenges.
 Engineers and Computer Scientists are challenged to solve these problems in order to improve life on the planet.
 Learn more about the NAE Grand Challenges at http://engineeringchallenges.org and tell us which challenge is most important to you, and why.
 (250-word limit)

-But let’s not forget one thing: t.

-Flying air speeders, hovering shuttles, and speeding cloud cars, as seen in Star Wars: Attack of The Clones reminded me of something.
-Yes, I’m a geek, and Yes, I love sci-fi movies.
-But let’s not forget one thing: the densely populated capital of Coruscant.
+But let’s not forget one thing: tThe setting of the densely populated capital of Coruscant, as seen in Star Wars: Attack of The Clones, reminds me of my home capital Jakarta.
+What is unimaginable, however, is the scene of hovering shuttle buses, speeding cloud cars or .flying air speeders.

-Overpopulation has become increasingly real over the past few years.
-Studies project that global population will grow to at least 8 – 10 billion by 2040 – 2050.
-A 20% population increase at worst, the amplifying demand for residential housing and job opportunities would burden existing infrastructural systems, especially in metropolitan cities.
+Despite efforts on integrating Greater Jakarta’s commuting transport options, or even the arguably successful market penetration of ride-hailing apps, overpopulation is a pressing issue that neither solutions are able to solve – at least not in the short run.
+Studies project that global population will grow to at least 8 – 10 billion by 2040 – 2050, and the exponential demand for residential housing and job opportunities is inevitably poised to burden existing infrastructural systems, especially in metropolitan cities.

-This is especially true in Jakarta: 10 million people face extreme levels of pollution, traffic, and flood almost daily.
-The lack of proper infrastructure and urban planning in Jakarta is why I believe the Grand Challenge of restoring and improving urban infrastructure must be solved.
+This is especially true in Jakarta: over 10 million people face extreme levels of pollution and traffic on a daily and flooding on a yearly basis.
+As local residents alike breathe in this unhealthy lifestyle, I believe that the Grand Challenge Restore and Improve Urban Infrastructure must be solved as it would infiltrate higher levels of the Maslow’s hierarchy.

-To build a proper city, an engineer must focus on empowering sustainability.
-The idea of sustainability requires an engineer to innovate and capitalize on the latest technological advancements that could accelerate infrastructure growth and lessen cities’ carbon footprint.
-Clean sources of energy, such as wind and solar farms, are one of the ways in which a city can improve their standard of living.
+To build a proper city, an engineer must focus on empowering sustainability – a concept requiring innovation and the capitalization of the latest technological advancements such that infrastructure growth could be accelerated and cities’ carbon footprint lessened.
+As we explore the realm of clean sources of energy such as wind and solar farms, I hope to collaborate with my fellow engineers as we create and nurture future Coruscants, if not even better.

-Such efforts must be met with effective urban planning which is critical to ensure a healthy environment is created for citizens to work and recreate.

-As humans encounter overpopulation, it’s important to maintain the efficacy of our infrastructure so that we may avoid a public crisis and create a healthier future for upcoming generations.
+Hi Ravi,

+Good job!
+I think you managed to briefly answer the “why” to your choice of Challenge in a nutshell, which would’ve been nice to expand should the word limit be higher.

+At any rate, keep up the good work!

+- Matthew